Louisiana’s Commercial Driver’s License Laws

 The driver's license class must meet or exceed the applicable weight limits.
 For example, a class A CDL can be used to operate any size or weight of CMV.

-Prior to the driving test, a CDL applicant must submit a CDL application, provide proof of residency, and complete a driving record check.
-Then, after passing the written knowledge exam, the driver will be issued a commercial leaner's permit (CLP).
-The CLP can be used to practice driving a CMV but only under the supervision of a licensed commercial driver.
-When ready, the CLP-holder can take the driving test to obtain a CDL.
+Applying for a CDL.
+CDL applicants must submit a CDL application, provide proof of residency, and complete a driving record check.
+Then, after passing the written knowledge exam, the driver will be issued a commercial learner's permit (CLP).
+The CLP can be used to practice driving a CMV under the supervision of a licensed commercial driver.
+When ready and after holding a CLP for at least 14 days, the CLP-holder can take the driving test to obtain a CDL.
+(La.
+Stat.
+Ann. § 32:408 (2024).)

 Medical exams.
 All applicants must obtain and maintain a medical certification from their physician indicating adequate physical health to operate a CMV.